odrodrig/RAG-LLM-App/codeengine-terraform-setup/README.md

 # Deploy the RAG LLM Application to Code Engine

-This terraform code will create and deploy the RAG-LLM Service appplication code onto **IBM Cloud Code Engine**.
+This terraform code will create and deploy the RAG-LLM Service application code onto **IBM Cloud Code Engine**.
 A Code Engine project is created and used for deploying the application.
 The container image is built and pushed to the IBM Cloud Container Registry.
 The application is created with a single instance.
 Changes can be made to the applicaton deployment as needed.

+**NOTE:** Make sure the user deploying this application has the correct permissions for the `Container Registry` and [Kubernetes](https://cloud.ibm.com/docs/containers?topic=containers-iam-platform-access-roles) services.
+For more information on

 ## Using a Schematics workspace on IBM Cloud